apriltuesday/eva-opentargets/README.md

 ## Install

 The code requires Python 3.8+.
-You can install the module and its dependencies as follows (e.g. in a virtual environment):
+You can install the library and its dependencies as follows (e.g. in a virtual environment):

 ```bash
 git clone git@github.com:EBIvariation/CMAT.git